It’s a good idea to pack your bag a month or two before your due date, so you don’t have to rush around when it’s time to get to the hospital.

 - Back massage aids (tennis ball, hand-held massager, etc.)

-- One or two nightgowns (optional, as the hospital gowns are provided)
+- One or two nightgowns or comfortable clothes for sleeping (optional, as the hospital gowns are provided)

 - Three or four pairs of cotton underwear